Project-Junebug/Junebug-2/README.md

  - Curly brackets on same line
  - Do not use `using namespace`
  - Try not to use arrays unless necessary
- - Always annotate functions, structs, and classes that you create or modify
+ - Always annotate functions, structs, and classes that you create or modify with the /\*\*...\*/ annotation
  - Destructors should only be used when necessary